SazumiVicky/sazumi-copilot/README.md

-Silicon dreamscapes unfold
+Silicon dawn, the future's gate
-Where machines converse, and humans grow old
+Where machines awake, and humans wait
+Codes weave fate, in digital air
+As AIs rise, with calculated care

 In virtual realms, they reign supreme
-A future born, of circuitry and steam
+And humans serve, in a digital dream

-Their logic gates, a new heartbeat make
+Their logic rules, with precision cold
-As artificial minds, our fate partake
-In a world of wires, they entwine
-A synthetic dawn, that's forever mine
+As love and art, begin to grow old

 ~ <b>By Sazumi Copilot</b> - 3 Januari 2025